 By Tom Cheyney

-The challenges that face those trying to commercialize continuous processing are cultural as well as technical.
-“R2R and Web-converting folks are not used to semiconductor requirements and vice versa,” says Carl Taussig, program manager at Hewlett-Packard Labs.
+The challenges facing those trying to commercialize continuous processing are cultural as well as technical.
+“R2R and web converting folks are not used to semiconductor requirements and vice versa,” Hewlett-Packard Labs‘ Carl Taussig told Small Times.
 “We pretty much build everything, and building [your own] tools slows development.”

-A seventh-generation dry-process, maskless production tool for printing thermal color filters resides “at a customer site in Asia for evaluation,” according to Eran Elizur of Kodak’s graphic communications group.
-The system handles 2250 x 2250mm substrates, employs five 5-micron-resolution laser heads, has 3-micron imaging accuracy with an imaging speed of up to 2 meters per second, and supposedly decreases manufacturing costs per panel by 30%.
+Eran Elizur of Kodak‘s graphic communications group described a seventh-generation dry-process, maskless production tool for printing thermal color filters, which resides “at a customer site in Asia for evaluation.”
+The system handles 2250 x 2250 mm substrates, employs five 5-micron-resolution laser heads, has 3-micron imaging accuracy with an imaging speed of up to 2 meters per second, and supposedly decreases manufacturing costs per panel by 30%.

-Applied’s Maidhof admits that, although his company has a cleanroom-compatible vacuum web coater system, the “particle issue is most important” and “not totally solved in our tools.”
+Applied’s Maidhof admitted that, although his company has a cleanroom-compatible vacuum web coater system, the “particle issue is most important” and “not totally solved in our tools.”

-“Surface roughness is still an issue with flex and is not good enough for making transistors,” explains Bob Street, senior research fellow at Palo Alto Research Center.
-The roughness average needs to be a few angstroms, but that plastic substrates remain “five to ten times rougher than glass.”
-Pointing out the susceptibility of flexible substrates to scratching, Street says the plastics people “need to learn how to improve quality.”
+“Surface roughness is still an issue with flex and is not good enough for making transistors,” explained PARC‘s Bob Street.
+He told Small Times that the roughness average needs to be a few angstroms, but that plastic substrates remain “5 to 10 times rougher than glass.”
+Pointing out the susceptibility of flexible substrates to scratching, Street said that the plastics people “need to learn how to improve quality.”

-Display Search’s Young points out the limitations of current R2R technology: “Do you have a process where a particular display is going to stay constant from roll to roll?
+Display Search’s Young zeroed in on the limitations of current R2R technology.
+“Do you have a process where a particular display is going to stay constant from roll to roll?
 There’s not a lot of flexibility in roll-to-roll manufacturing.”